 A request for personal service by a bailiff should be made in writing to the court officer on the prescribed form and accompanied by the relevant fee.
 The request should also be accompanied by –

-(a) evidence that postal service has been attempted and failed; or
+(a) evidence that email service (if applicable) and postal service has been attempted and failed; or

 (b) if postal service has not been attempted, an explanation as to why postal service is not considered appropriate in the circumstances of the case.